dexie/dexie-website/cloud/docs/db.cloud.configure().md

 #### Periodic Sync

 Periodic Sync is also a service worker feature and can be configured with a minimum requested interval (see [these docs from the specification](https://github.com/WICG/background-sync/blob/main/explainers/periodicsync-explainer.md#timing-of-periodic-sync-tasks)).
-If the `periodicSync` option is specified to `db.cloud.configure()` it will be passed to the background-sync configruation for the service worker.
+If the `periodicSync` option is specified in `db.cloud.configure()`, it will be passed to the background-sync configuration for the service worker.

 Periodic sync makes it possible to pull remote changes from a server even when the app is not open.
 Think weather app...
 You take up your phone and click the weather app and get an up-to-date weather report despite being offline!
 This is because you were online 2 hours ago while walking with the phone in your pocket and periodic sync kicked in and did a pull sync from the server, retrieving a recent weather report prepared for you.